WaterDataLab/lead/README.md

 Need web-based tools to map lead pipes and track replacement efforts.
 Existing effective solutions exist (e.g., DC Water site), however they:

 - **are expensive**: current solutions are built with ArcGIS web tools which are proprietary, costly, and offer limited customization.
 Morevoer, custom tools to track replacement efforts are missing, and real-time updates to these data are likely costly if relying on re-contracting consultants or manually updating Arc storyboards
-- **lack an equity lens**: how to prioritize most economically impacted areas?
+- **lack an equity lens**: how to include equity into the conversation and prioritize most economically impacted areas? how to communicate the the public about this equitable approach, especially when the public may feel that certain groups may have been underserved in the past.
 - **may not address concerns of the public**: they lack customizable public communication pages that speak to customers in a service area

 ## Solution